unlaunch/documentation/_docs/getting-started/index.md

 Targeting segments of users is a common use case.
 For example, you might want to show a feature only to users belonging to a certain geographic location such as South America.
 Unlaunch provides powerful mechanisms to target specific segment of your users using attributes and targeting rules.
 To learn more about attributes and targeting rules, [see this](../attributes/).

 Let's create a targeting rule that returns the "on" variation for registered users.
 Everyone else gets the "off" variation.
+This step is **optional** and you can skip to the next step if you like.

 ### Create New Attribute
 1. Go to **Attributes** page using side navigation.